ketai4eg/FastAPI_menu/Readme.md

 CRUD available for each layer.
 Swagger docs are available 127.0.0.1:8000/docs

-.env file is not important anymore.
-All env. variables are in docker-compose file.
+.env file contains all parameters for the run deploy version.

 To run "deploy" version use standard docker-compose.yml with next command: